 Planting brussels sprouts

 As the seedlings are hardening off, prep the garden for transplanting.
-Brussels sprouts grow best in full sun and fertile soil.
+Brussels sprouts are a cool weather vegetable and grow best in full sun and fertile soil.
 I like to dig in a few inches of compost or aged manure before planting as well as a granular organic fertilizer or kelp meal.
 Space plants 18 to 24 inches apart and rows three feet apart.
 If direct seeding, sow a seed every six inches, eventually thinning to 18 to 24 inches apart.

 Because members of the cabbage family, like brussels sprouts are susceptible to pests like imported cabbage worms, I cover the plants with a lightweight insect barrier fabric.
 This prevents the butterflies from laying eggs on the leaves.
 If you wish to protect your plants, cover immediately after planting.
 The fabric can be placed directly overtop the plants (leave plenty of slack for growth) or you can float the fabric on hoops.